kellybos/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/non-delivery-reports-in-exchange-online/fix-error-for-submission-quota-exceeded-in-exchange-online.md

 It's frustrating when you get an error after sending an email message.
 This topic describes what you can do if you see the error:

-> The message can't be submitted because the sender's submission quota was exceeded.
+> 550 5.1.92 Your message can't be sent because you've reached your 24 hour limit for message recipients.

 in a non-delivery report (also known as an NDR, bounce message, delivery status notification, or DSN).